India: Uttar Pradesh Major District Roads Improvement Project

 |Indigenous Peoples||UPPWD shall ensure compliance with ADB's Safeguard POlicy Statement and government guidelines, regulations and policies.|

 |Stakeholder Communication, Participation, and Consultation|

-All consultants will be recruited according to ADB''s Guidelines on the Use of Consultants.
+All consultants are being recruited according to ADB''s Guidelines on the Use of Consultants.

 Consulting services are required to facilitate project management and implementation.
-Construction Supervision Consultants (CSC) will be recruited, to be funded out of loan proceeds.
-Consulting firms will be engaged using the quality- and cost- based selection (QCBS) method with a standard quality:cost ratio of 80:20.
+Construction Supervision Consultants (CSC) are recruited, and being funded out of loan proceeds.
+Consulting firms are engaged using the quality- and cost- based selection (QCBS) method with a standard quality:cost ratio of 80:20.